luiscabanillas/notion-habit-tracker-generator/Readme.md

 You will get a link like `https://www.notion.so/user/`**90d4ec4e9b80d0b08967473de213e8c8**`?v=e6c6e8a3b2f0f3ea17cc4fda2a8c204e`.
 Where the bolded portion is your database ID.

 ### 4. Configure your script
-Now that you have tour API Key (withour `Bearer` and Database ID, in the `configs.js` file, you need to set your Notion API Key, your Notion database ID, and the set of tasks that will be created for each day.
+Now that you have tour API Key (without `Bearer` and Database ID, in the `configs.js` file, you need to set your Notion API Key, your Notion database ID, and the set of tasks that will be created for each day.

 ``` js